Arsenal21/stripe-payments/stripe-payments/readme.txt

 = WIP 1.9.24 =
 - Added {item_url} email tag support.
 - Fixed issue with the_content filter usage in product shortcode output that could cause some content duplication.
+- Added checkout_lang shortcode parameter which sets checkout popup language for a product.

 = 1.9.23 =
 - PHP sessions are no longer used for security and better caching purposes.